 “What we heard at the last Delegate Assembly is that people want more opportunities to be together for discussion and discernment, not just for decision making,” said de León-Hartshorn.
 “The three-year cycle will give us the space to do that.
 If we have regional events, for example, anyone can be part of those conversations, not just delegates,” she added.

-Elkhart building ownership transferred to MC USA
+Elkhart building ownership

 In accordance with a 2011 memo of understanding, the Executive Board unanimously approved a motion allowing MC USA to call for ownership of the title of the Elkhart, Indiana, office building and to take responsibility for building management.
 Mennonite Mission Network, an agency of MC USA, currently holds the title.
 The building houses the MC USA Archives and is occupied by staffers from MC USA Executive Board, Mennonite Education Agency, Mennonite Mission Network and ministry partner Anabaptist Disability Network.